-Ashley Graham Calls Out Rihanna for Not Including ‘Curvy’ Models in Her Runway Show
+Ashley Graham Criticizes Rihanna for Excluding ‘Curvy’ Models From Show

 But despite her words of wisdom for Rihanna and her activewear line, Graham acknowledged the singer’s effort to promote racial diversity.
 “It was a very diverse group of women, which was really nice,” Graham said.

-Though Rihanna is undoubtedly making huge strides to diversify the fashion world and beauty industry—with her new makeup line, Fenty Beauty, which includes 40 foundation shades—Graham’s words show that there is still a lot of progress to be made.
+Though Rihanna is undoubtedly making huge strides to diversify the fashion world and beauty industry—with her new makeup line, Fenty Beauty, which includes 40 foundation shades—Graham’s right that there’s still a lot of progress to be made.